khosro/t/Asus/README.md

 	2.3.
 In [Yoblipa repond](https://rog-forum.asus.com/t5/tuf-asus-gaming-notebooks/issue-with-mediatek-wi-fi-6-mt7921-wireless-lan-card-on-asus-tuf/m-p/1014026/highlight/true#M4463)
 	     i change search from [`MediaTek Wi-Fi 6 MT7921 Wireless LAN Card 22h2`](https://www.catalog.update.microsoft.com/Search.aspx?q=MediaTek%20Wi-Fi%206%20MT7921%20Wireless%20LAN%20Card%2022h2) to [`MediaTek Wi-Fi 6 MT7921 Wireless LAN Card 24h2`](https://www.catalog.update.microsoft.com/Search.aspx?q=MediaTek%20Wi-Fi%206%20MT7921%20Wireless%20LAN%20Card%2024h2)

+          It is important that for version `MediaTek, Inc. - Net - 3.0.1.1334` they are refer to the same `CAB file`.

 	NOTICE : I have also use `Microsoft Copilot`, but it does not help me !!!
-[MediaTek Wi-Fi 6 MT7921 Wireless LAN-Copilot](./MediaTek%20Wi-Fi%206%20MT7921%20Wireless%20LAN-Copilot.md)
+[MediaTek Wi-Fi 6 MT7921 Wireless LAN-Copilot](./MediaTek%20Wi-Fi%206%20MT7921%20Wireless%20LAN-Copilot.md) .
+It suggests me the old driver version (`24.34.2.571` released at `2024-10-24 or 24 Oct 2024`) and it is not the same as my version installed in my computer (my installed version was `3.0.1.1325`) and the lasted version from `Microsoft Update Catalog` is `3.0.1.1334` released at `2024-12-08` and `Microsoft Update Catalog` is newer.